Novels

 Seeking representation for:

-After the Velvet Revolution in 1989, Czech émigré filmmaker Tonda Menzel and his American wife Cait return to Prague.
-A stunning accusation makes Cait wonder if Tonda is the man she thought she knew when she fell madly in love 5 years prior.
+After the Velvet Revolution in 1989, Czech émigré filmmaker Tonda Menzel and his American wife Bronwen return to Prague.
+A stunning accusation makes Bronwen wonder if Tonda is the man she thought she knew when she fell madly in love 5 years prior.
 Can their volatile relationship survive yet another shock?
 How much self-sacrifice should marriage require?

 Charles bridge in Prague by Martin Vorel